Philanthropy & Service

 DC Strings Workshop, Inc.

 In 2017, I founded DC Strings Workshop, a non-profit 501(c)(3) arts organization committed to bringing music to all parts of the region, particularly underserved areas.
-The organization hosts an orchestra, THE ACCORD SYMPHONY ORCHESTRA which has performed throughout the region including THE KENENDY CENTER, National Portrait Gallery, and numerous houses of worship, universities and schools in the DMV.
+The organization hosts an orchestra, THE ACCORD SYMPHONY ORCHESTRA which has performed throughout the region including THE KENNEDY CENTER, National Portrait Gallery, and numerous houses of worship, universities and schools in the DMV.
 The organization and its ensembles have recently in Season 8 been presented at the Embassies of Spain, Great Britain, and France.

 • Amid Fundraising Challenges, Black Classical Musicians Festival Poised To Be Sacramento’s Next Signature Event